 My detoxification repertoire is quite expansive.
-Although you might not use the same techniques as I do, I am sure each of you benefits from your own detox strategies.
+Although you might not use the same techniques as I do, I am sure each of you benefits from your own body cleanse strategies.
 If you have room for one or two more, you might be inspired to try out a few of my routines.

-7 simple detox tips to try now
+7 simple body cleanse tips to try now

 Alkaline for Life® detox: The foundation for any sound purification program is eating life-supporting whole foods and avoiding acid-forming ingredients like sugar, sodas, caffeine, food additives, and preservatives.
 Identifying and eliminating foods to which you’re allergic or hypersensitive can provide dramatic benefits including better digestion, weight control, and decreased joint or muscle pain.
 Speaking for myself, I find elimination of gluten, corn, and most dairy brings an immediate benefit.